amesoudi/amesoudi.github.io/content/publication/danchin-beyond-2011/index.md

   that affects fitness will change subsequent selective pressures.
-Examples include the webs, nests, dams and burrows that numerous animal species create, but also the changes in atmospheric gases and soil nutrients brought about by bacteria and plant species.Culture is the part of phenotypic variance that is transmitted through social learning.
+Examples include the webs, nests, dams and burrows that numerous animal species create, but also the changes in atmospheric gases and soil nutrients brought about by bacteria and plant species.
+Culture is the part of phenotypic variance that is transmitted through social learning.
 Recent evidence suggests that cultural transmission is widespread among animals.
 Examples concern mate choice and species recognition.
 Cultural selection constitutes another engine of evolution when it interacts with natural selection